Indigenous Advisory Council

 Ken Pruden

-Elder-in-Residence, JIBC
+Elder-In-Residence, JIBC

 Lori Pruce